PistachioPony/gamesparks-docs/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

 ## Introduction

-In this tutorial we'll look at setting up matchmaking based on a player's segments.
-To do this we will use segmentation to group players together, and eligibility criteria to filter challenges for those players.
+In this tutorial, we'll look at setting up matchmaking based on a player's segments.
+To do this, we'll use segmentation to group players together and we'll use eligibility criteria to filter challenges for those players.
 We'll also see how we can override a current player's settings to allow the client to determine what available challenges to show at any time, and allow the player to join them.
-To start with let's set up a simple challenge, then we can look at how to match players up.
-Navigate to Challenges within the Configurator and let's add a new challenge.
-Give it a short code of SC1, and let's just call it "Simple Challenge".
+To start with, let's set up a simple challenge.
+We can then look at how to match players up.

+1. Navigate to Challenges within the Configurator.

+2. Add a new challenge.

+3. Give it a short code of SC1.

+4. Give it a name.
+Let's just call it Simple Challenge:

  ![](img/ChallengeEligibility/1.png)

- That's all we need for the purposes of this tutorial so let's head over to the test harness and get our players set up.
+That's all we need for the purposes of this tutorial, so let's head over to the test harness and get our players set up.

-## Using a player's segments
+## Using a Player's Segments

 We're going to segment our players based on "level", with the aim of matching players who are the same level as each other to play against.
 Let's register our first two players, setting their level to "Newbie".